-All construction, uses and activities which are conducted or protected under the "right-to farm" provisions of the Township Code at Chapter 81-1 et. seq shall be exempt from the requirements of the SCO Zone.
-However, property owners and farmers properties exempt under Right to Farm within the SCO Zone are encouraged to adhere to the spirit and intent of this ordinance on a voluntary basis, for the overall benefit of the Township.
+All construction uses and activities which are conducted or protected under the "right-to farm" provisions of the Township Code at Chapter 81-1 et. seq shall be exempt from the requirements of the SCO Zone as are single family residential uses, unless they are part of a subdivision application.
+However, all properties property owners exempt under Right to Farm\within the SCO Zone and single-family residential uses which are exempt from adherence to these requirements as noted above are encouraged to adhere to the spirit and intent of this ordinance for the overall benefit of the Township.